rsdoiel/antenna/socal_north.md

 ---

-## Shohei Ohtani makes pitching debut as a Dodger, fulfilling many fan wishes
+## Ohtani makes brief pitching debut as a Dodger — and knocks in 2 runs in 6-3 win over Padres

 date: 2025-06-17, updated: 2025-06-17, from: The LAist

-The two-way star takes the mound for the first time since signing with the team in 2023.
+The two-way star took the mound for the first time since signing with the team in 2023.

 <br>